Role profiles

 Allow recruitment++

-If this option is unticked, then the role profile cannot be used for recruitment.
-The reason why this is an option is that sometimes you may need to add legacy roles to the system to assign to users or even have honorary roles for certain users but do not necessarily want to recruit those roles.
+If this option is unticked, then the role profile cannot be recruited to.
+The reason why this is an option is that sometimes you may need to add legacy roles to the system to assign to users or even have honorary roles for certain users but do not necessarily want to recruit those roles through the applications process.

 Status++

 ++: Once a role profile has been made active and assigned to a user or an opportunity, most of its details cannot be changed.
-Only the items marked with ++ and the advert section can be changed.
+Only the items marked with ++ can be changed.

 If you have selected this option, you will be shown a search box where you can search your existing role profiles.
-Start typing the role profile name until you find the relevant, click on it and then press the "Add role profile" button.
+Start typing the role profile name until you find the relevant one, click on it and then press the "Add role profile" button.

 This will copy over all the details of the role profile you've selected, including all the images and settings.